What Does Drowsy But Awake Mean Anyway, When It Comes to Helping Your Baby Sleep?

 First, if you are teaching her a new routine, she is likely to perk up and wake up a bit anyway, once you lay her down.
 You don’t want to spend an hour and then watch it come undone in a matter of seconds.

-Third, work at it a long time and you have to redo it each time she cries, unless you are doing controlled crying or cry it out, anyway.
+Third, work at it for a long time and you have to redo it each time she cries, unless you are doing controlled crying or cry it out, anyway.
 In that case, you are really just dragging out the inevitable.
 If you are doing a no-cry sleep method, you still don’t want her to be overtired by the time she is laid down.

 Ultimately, your goal is to create a consistent bedtime routine or nap time routine and stick to it.
-If you have an age-appropriate baby sleep schedule, your baby should be content at the end of your routine and over the course of weeks, you should be able to have your baby less drowsy and more awake (depending on your baby’s temperament) as she gets better and better at falling asleep.
-While my eldest son (who inspired this site) always resisted nap time for 5-10 minutes, his younger brother got to the point where you could say “nap time”, put him in his crib, and walk out.
+If you have an age-appropriate baby sleep schedule, your baby should be content at the end of your routine.
+Over the course of weeks, you should be able to have your baby less drowsy and more awake (depending on your baby’s temperament) as she gets better and better at falling asleep.
+While my eldest son (who inspired this site) always resisted nap time for 5-10 minutes, his younger brother got to the point where you could say “nap time,” put him in his crib, and walk out.
 He’d play for about 10 minutes and fall asleep.
 It was seriously that easy, but it didn’t happen overnight.
 It did take time and consistency to get to that point.
 They both just have different personalities.

-When you are first sleep training, I recommend spending up to 10-15 minutes getting your baby “drowsy, but awake” and then cut it off (I don’t mean the whole routine is this long, I mean just the soothing portion).
+When you are first sleep training, I recommend spending up to 10-15 minutes getting your baby “drowsy, but awake” and then cut it off.
+(I don’t mean the whole routine is this long, I mean just the soothing portion.)
 If he isn’t drowsy with your soothing methods, make sure you are trying sleep at the right time.
-Too tired might look like lots of crying OR hyper-activity.
-Under-tired can be playful and happy, smiling up at you, rather than getting sleepy.
+Too tired might look like lots of crying OR hyperactivity.
+Undertired can be playful and happy, smiling up at you, rather than getting sleepy.
 Cute, but not ready for sleep.

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.